AANA18105U Political Anthropology, Advanced Course: International Relations and Diplomacy

 - reflect on how political anthropology can contribute to the field of international relations and vice versa.

-BSc students: 500 pages of mandatory reading.
+BSc students and MSc students: 500 pages obligatory literature

 Course literature includes anthropological theory as well as literature from the field of IR and diplomacy.